digtalaloha/synology-diun/README.md

 ```
 mkdir data
 ```
-7. Setup Healthchecks.io to monitor the status of DIUN container (This is an optional step).
+7. Setup Healthchecks.io to monitor the status of DIUN container.
    1. Go to https://healthchecks.io and Sign In or Sign Up for an account.
    2. Once logged in select Add Check or edit an existing check that you would like to use and give it an appropriate name.
    3. You'll need to copy UUID, which is the hexadecimal number that you see at the end of the Ping URL.

-This will be used a little later.
-8. Pushover
+   * Reference - I cover Healthchecks.io to monitor your Synology NAS in this YouTube video -> https://youtu.be/_7oRJtHUUpw
+8. Setup Pushover to send push notifications to your mobile device (iPhone in my case).
+   1. Go to https://pushover.net and Login or Signup for an account.
+   2. Once logged in go to the Your Applications section and click Create an Application/API Token.
+   3. This brings up the Create New Application/API Token window where you'll need to enter in a Name, check the box that you agree to all the terms and click Create Application.
+   4. You'll need to copy the API Token/Key for Application that was just created.
+   5. Also, you'll need to copy Your User Key from the home page (click on Pushover from the top navigation bar to go to the home page).
-9. Gmail
+10. Gmail